nikitavoloboev/data/docs/writing/writing.md

 - [Plotto: A new method of plot suggestion for writers of creative fiction (1928)](https://archive.org/details/plottonewmethodo00cook) ([HN](https://news.ycombinator.com/item?id=30852098))
 - [How to Write More Clearly, Think More Clearly, and Learn Complex Material](http://www.covingtoninnovations.com/mc/WriteThinkLearn.pdf)
 - [Writing for Engineers (2022)](https://www.heinrichhartmann.com/posts/writing/)
+- [Goodwrite](https://goodwrite.app/) - Writing app that uses deep learning AI to make your writing smarter, safer and fairer.